 Fibrocystic changes are the most frequent cause of breast lumps and they are related to hormonal changes in a woman's body (e.g. during a period or when undergoing hormonal treatment).

-Characteristics of the lump: these commonly occur in both breasts and can change in size during menstruation.
+What it feels like: They are commonly found in both breasts and can change in size during menstruation.
 These lumps may also become more painful after consumption of caffeine, tea or chocolate.

 3. Fibroadenoma